linked-art/linked.art/docs/model/vocab/recommended/index.md

 ### Languages

 Below is a short list of common languages.
-Please see the table for[languages][languages] for a more complete list.
+Please see the table for [languages](languages) for a more complete list.

 | Name                  | URI           | Description |
 |-----------------------|---------------|-------------|